kyborq/iStudent/README.md

 ## Development

-### Technologies
+### What used in this project

-1. React for Web
+1. React Native for Mobile

-2. React Native for Mobile
+2. NodeJS for Backend

-3. NodeJS for Backend
+3. MySQL hosting for serving database

 ### Setup